Practical-Code/pc_project/README.md

 -- Registration works!!!
 -- Site now directs user to login, and when logged out it directs the user to log back in.
 -- User authentication gives access to WebApp form.
--- Added a things to be added on authenticated home page.
+-- Added a 'things to be added' on authenticated home page.

+12/4/2018
+-- Updated password storage algorithm to Bcrypt.
+Bcrypt is a long-term password storage and is not used as a default as it uses third-party libraries.